sf-wdi-38/rails-view-templating/README.md

 ### Objectives
 *After this lesson, developers will be able to:*

-- Describe how layouts, view templates, and partial templates work together.
+- Describe how layouts, view templates, and partials work together.
 - Recognize rails url helpers and path helpers.
 - Explain benefits of using Rails form helpers and link helpers.
 - Find and determine correct syntax for Rails form helpers and link helpers.